I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 One of my favorite projects we did for a customer was with Revere Pewter and Edgecomb Gray.
 Those two colors were used to paint stripes in the entryway.

 Here you can see how well the two colors pair with one another.
-The lighting wasn’t the best at the time so the colors are coming across almost beige.
+The lighting wasn’t the best at the time so the colors are coming across as almost beige.

 See how lighting affects paint colors?